Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

    - We chose `/app/feedback` because this is where our permanent feedback files are stored.
    - And it's `/app` because that's the `WORKDIR` we defined; this is where our source code was copied into as specified in our Dockerfile.
    - Anonymous volumes are created and deleted with Containers
+   - Leveraged to solve conflicts that occur with volume/bind mount declaration.
+   - A good way to declare what data is managed inside of the Container vs what becomes present on the host file system.

 2. Named Volumes

+- NOT tied to a specific container.
+- Used to shared data between Containers.

   1. Build a new image with the `volumes` tag; not required.
 We did this to differentiate between images.

      ```terminal
      docker build -t feedback-node:volumes  .
      ```

   2. Specify the volume during the docker run

      ```terminal
      docker run
      -p 3000:80 (port mapping)

      -d --rm (detached and remove container when stopped)

      --name feedback-app (name the container)

      -v feedback:/app/feedback (create a named volume called 'feedback' that maps to '/app/feedback')

      feedback-node:volumes (use this image)
      ```

-   3. Apply changes to your app/submit data you want to save.
+  3. In your Application submit data you want to save.
   4. Run `docker stop feedback-app` container.

   5. View volumes using `docker volume ls`
   6. Run `docker run` again to see the data persisted even after the container was stopped/removed.

   In both instances, Docker will setup a folder/path on your host machine, exact location is unknown to the dev.
 However, this is managed via the `docker volumes` command.

 3.

 #### Bind Mounts managed by the user

 - The main difference between Volumes and Bind Mounts is that for Bind Mounts, we the developer, define the folder/path on our host machine.

+- NOT tied to a Container.

 - In terms of our NodeApp, we can place our source code in a Bind Mount and make our Container aware of this.
 That way, any source code changes can occur in "real-time" and not as a snap shot that happens during the build process.